flowxo/flowxo-sdk/README.md

       ...
     }

-The `polling` function inside the SDK will take care of a lot of the work:
+The `Utils.polling` function inside the SDK will take care of a lot of the work:

     sdk.Utils.polling(data, key, scriptStore, callback);

 All you need to do is give it a list and tell it what property within each list item holds the ID.
 A callback is fired with an array of new items.

-- `data` (Array) - An array that is to be check for new items.
+- `data` (Array) - An array that is to be checked for new items.
 This will often come directly from an API, but you may need to pick out the property containing the list of items.
 - `key` (String) - The property that holds the unique ID for each item in the list.
 For example, on Twitter's `timelines.user` endpoint, each tweet that's returned contains an `id_str` property which is the unique ID for the tweet.
 In this case, set the key to `id_str`.
 You can use double underscore notation here to reference a nested key (such as `meta__ids__id`).
 - `scriptStore` (Function) - Always expects the `options.scriptStore` function passed into the script.
 - `callback(err, items)` - The callback function is called with either an error, or if successful, an array containing the new items found (those with a key that hasn't been seen before).
 The array might be empty if no new items are found.